Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Appendix

-\subsection{Baseline Methods}
+\subsubsection{Baseline Methods}

-We compare \method against two common reasoning baselines.
-Step-Back Prompting encourages backward reasoning by guiding the model to work from the final task objective back to the initial actions.
+We compare \method~against two common reasoning baselines.
 In-Context Learning augments the input prompt with successful trajectories from related tasks, enabling the model to benefit from relevant prior examples without additional fine-tuning.

-\subsection{Benchmark Specifications}
+\subsubsection{Benchmark Specifications}